eternal-flame-AD/yumechi.jp/content/en/blog/ubo-first-party-ruleset.md

 While traditional trackers like Google Analytics are considered "bad", "unethical", and "centralized", they are at least transparent about their intent and purpose and give you limited recourse to opt out (you can opt out to the use of your data against yourself but NOT against other users).
 They provide the shovel (how to collect data) and users some control over how personalized the data collection can be used "against you".
 However, a new generation of "privacy preserving" trackers and SSPs focus on legal compliance (such as GDPR requiring 'third party' processors to be compliant) however they find their marketing niche to "bypassing tracking blockers" by explicitly documenting and endorsing how to [**bypass "tracking blockers"**](https://plausible.io/docs/proxy/introduction) by using reverse proxies through CDNS (usually these methods are used for bypassing state sponsored censorship, thus typical CNAME cloaking detection will NOT be effective).

-I believe no reasonable person would agree knowing what "tracking blockers" mean (users dissent to tracking) and then advocating you are doing (taking a targeted, active step to bypass these dissenting users) is in any shape or form a tracking practice based on "implicit consent" of the transaction (user visits your website).
+I believe no reasonable person would agree that a vendor knowing what "tracking blockers" mean (users dissent to tracking) and then advocating to their clients to take a targeted, active step to bypass these dissenting users is in any shape or form a tracking practice based on "implicit consent" of the transaction (user visits your website).

 It seems like some AdTech and SSPs are trying to exploit the loophole of "privacy" in legal compliance (which generally draws the line between "first party" and "third party" tracking) but completely sidestepping or even in some ways further exploiting users who explicitly dissent to tracking.